dimarioo/foody.diary/README.md

 A modern web browser like Chrome, Firefox, or Safari.

 Installation
-Clone this repository to your local machine:
+Clone this repository to your local machine

-Navigate to the project directory:
+Navigate to the project directory

-Install the required dependencies:
+Install the required dependencies

 User Registration and Login
 Start the application by running: npm start